dougUCN/zmqLANL/README.md

 ================
 This minimal python library provides a ZeroMQ (zmq) wrapper for interface with the LANL nEDM main control system.
-The idea of this package is that as the communication network for the LANL control system gets increasingly complicated, users will not have to learn the details and simply have to run a simple `worker.recvMsg()` or `worker.sendMsg()` to interface with the slow control
+The idea of this package is that as the communication network for the LANL control system gets increasingly complicated, users will not have to learn the details and simply have to run `worker.recvMsg()` or `worker.sendMsg()` to interface with the slow control

 Installation
 ---------------